 - ensure police officers and staff have the skills and competency to perform their role under MAPPA

-- ensure the force is represented appropriately at MAPP meetings and the strategic management board (SMB)
+- ensure the force is represented appropriately at multi-agency public protection (MAPP) meetings and the strategic management board (SMB)

 - ensure the force is represented appropriately at meetings of other multi-agency structures, including community safety partnerships, local criminal justice boards and local safeguarding children and adult boards